We manage state taxes.

 If your land (or part of it) is your primary place of residence, then a land tax exemption may apply.

-From 1 July 2023, you may receive this exemption for the 2023–24 year without having to apply.
+You may receive this exemption without having to apply for it.
 If we have sufficient information that land you own is being used as your home, we’ll send you a notice about the exemption that has been applied and the date of effect.

 Otherwise, land tax exemptions are not automatic—you must apply for them.
 For land with joint owners, each owner wanting to claim an exemption must apply separately.